6 Small Diet Changes to Make Now

 Refined sugars are sugars that have undergone processing and are little more than empty calories.
 Unfortunately, they are packed into a majority of the foods in grocery stores.
 Desserts, bread, peanut butter, yogurt, the list goes on and on.
 It is tough to find processed, packaged foods that don't contain refined sugars.
 While it's nearly impossible to completely cut them out, it is very simple to significantly cut back on your intake without feeling deprived.
 Instead of eating candy, eat fruit.
 Fruit contains natural sugars that are packed with nutrients and can still satisfy your cravings for sweets.

 Instead of eating red meat, eat poultry or fish.
 Chicken, turkey, and fish are much leaner sources of protein than red meats.
 Red meat has also been linked to heart disease by numerous research studies and trials.
-Due to the high amount of chemicals, fossil fuels, and waste associated with animal products, it has also been proven to have a highly negative effect on the environment.
 If possible, make one day a week meatless.
-“Meatless Monday” is a trend that has recently caught on.
+"Meatless Monday" is a trend that has recently caught on.
 Give it a try!

 No questions here.
-Nearly every one knows that fast food is terrible for you.
-The colossal amount of calories packed into a small, overly processed meal.
-The quality of meat in fast food restaurants has come into question multiple times over the past several years, with some restaurants discovered to be serving “pink slime” and others serving horse meat.
-It’s best, whenever possible, to cook meals yourself so you have control over what goes into it and what is done with it.
+Nearly everyone knows that fast food is terrible for you.
+The colossal amount of calories packed into a small, overly processed meal is alarming.
+It's best, whenever possible, to cook meals yourself so you have control over what goes into it and what is done with it.

 The average American has sodium intake levels much higher than that which is recommended.
 We need sodium for healthy organ functions, but too much and our arteries start to clog, causing heart disease and other illnesses.
 Frozen foods and canned soups are a couple of the products in grocery stores that are stuffed with sodium.
 Even labels like "Reduced Sodium" might not mean a whole lot.
 Make sure to check labels and if your food needs salt, just use a pinch.